xtuc/cookie-law-bundle/README.md

 # Cookie law bundle

 This is a proof of concept.
-In my case Symfony2 (FOSUserBundle precisly) sends session cookies without any control which is not allowed according the EU Cookie law.
+Symfony2 sends cookies by default, which is not allowed in the EU Cookie law.

 ## Known issues